Carina-P/ms3-best-books/README.md

     - A data-interchange format used when retrieve information from other sources as Google Books.
 - [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
     - Fetch API provides an interface for fetching resources.
-In this project it is used for fetching data across the network.
+In this project, it is used for fetching data across the network.
 - [MongoDB](https://www.mongodb.com/cloud/atlas)
     - database used in this project